andrewcooke/choochoo/docs/analysis.md

 ## Plotting Data

-To see examples of how to plot this data see:
+For examples of how to plot this data see:

 * The Jupyter notebooks in `ch2/data/notebooks` - these use Bokeh.
 * The code in `tests/test_data.py` - these use Matplotlib.